dmsc/fastbasic/manual.md

   To set Player/Missile colors use negative values of _num_, -4 for player 0, -3 for player 1, -2 for
-  player 2 and -1 for player 3.
+  player 2, and -1 for player 3.

-**Adjust voice sound parameters**
+**Adjust Voice Sound Parameters**
 **SOUND _voice_, _pitch_, _dist_, _vol_ / S.**
 **SOUND _voice_**
 **SOUND**

-  Adjust sound parameters for _voice_
+  Adjusts sound parameters for _voice_
-  (from 0 to 3) ot the given _pitch_,
+  (from 0 to 3) of the given _pitch_,
   _distortion_ and _volume_.

   If only the _voice_ parameter is present, that voice is cleared so no sound is produced by that voice.

-  If no parameters are given, clears all voices so that no sounds are produced.
+  If no parameters are given, it clears all voices so that no sounds are produced.